ilich/MvcReportViewer/README.md

 **MvcReportViewer.EncryptParameters** - Report Viewer parameters will be encrypted if it is set to True.
 It is False by default.

 **MvcReportViewer.IsAzureSSRS** - Use SSRS service hosted on Windows Azure.

+**MvcReportViewer.LocalDataSourceProvider*** - Local Report Data Source provider.
+The provider has to implement ILocalReportDataSourceProvider interface.

 ### Basic Interface